Amber31422/washmachine-test-rest-api/README.md

 <!-- TOC depthFrom:1 depthTo:2 withLinks:1 updateOnSave:1 orderedList:0 -->

 ## Preamble
-The Wash Machine Test REST API is one test API that provides the possibility of remote control of different washing machine actions.
+The Wash Machine Test REST API is the test API that provides the possibility of remote control of different washing machine actions.

 ## API Overview
 The API is generally RESTFUL and returns results in JSON.
 The API supports HTTP.